global-asp/asp-source/en/0360_counting-cats.md

 Eight cats.

 ##
-What’s this we see?
+What's this we see?

 A kitten is stuck in a tree!

-“I will rescue you!
+"I will rescue you!

 ##
-“Mama, can we keep him?
-Just one more.”
+"Mama, can we keep him?
+Just one more."

 How many cats?